 - 3.1.1 During the initial investigation and prior to physical testing, the manufacturer's specifications, technical data sheets, and design details shall be reviewed to assess the ease and practicality of installation and use.
-The product shall be capable of being used within the limits of the Approval investigation. - 3.1.2 The manufacturer's dimensional specifications and / or design drawings shall fully describe the product.
-All critical dimensions shall be indicated with allowed upper and lower tolerance limits clearly shown. - 3.1.3 All documents pertaining to the product materials, dimensions, processing, and marking shall be controlled by the manufacturer's Quality Assurance procedures, and shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
-All foreign language drawings shall be provided with an English translation.
+The product shall be capable of being used within the limits of the certification investigation. - 3.1.2 The manufacturer's dimensional specifications and / or design drawings shall fully describe the product.
+All critical dimensions shall be indicated with allowed upper and lower tolerance limits clearly shown.